ibm-cloud-docs/EventStreams/connecting_es.md

 ## What to do next
 {: #after_connecting}

-Now you have connection and credential information, you can choose an {{site.data.keyword.messagehub}}.
+Now you have connection and credential information, you can choose a Kafka client.
 For more information, see [Using the Kafka API](/docs/EventStreams?topic=EventStreams-kafka_using).